 As of the date of this prospectus, our authorized share capital consists of 487,183,400 ordinary shares, par value of US\$0.00002 each, 5,375,150 series A redeemable convertible preferred shares, par value of US\$0.00002 each and 7,441,450 series B redeemable convertible preferred shares, par value of US\$0.00002 each.
 As of the date of this prospectus, an aggregate of 50,731,450 ordinary shares, 5,375,150 series A redeemable convertible preferred shares and 7,441,450 series B redeemable convertible preferred shares were issued and outstanding.
-All of our issued and outstanding series A redeemable convertible preferred shares were issued and outstanding.
-All of our issued and outstanding series A redeemable convertible preferred share to one ordinary share upon closing of this offering.
-All of our issued and outstanding series B redeemable convertible preferred shares will automatically convert into ordinary shares at a conversion rate of one series will automatically convert into ordinary shares at a conversion rate of one series will automatically convert into ordinary shares at a convertible preferred shares will automatically convert into ordinary shares at a conversion rate of one series B redeemable convertible preferred shares will automatically convert into ordinary shares at a conversion rate of one series B redeemable convertible preferred shares will automatically convert into ordinary shares at a conversion rate of one series B redeemable convertible preferred shares will automatically convert into ordinary shares at a conversion rate of one series B redeemable convertible preferred shares were into ordinary shares at a conversion rate of one series B redeemable convertible preferred shares will automatically convert into ordinary shares at a conversion rate of one series B redeemable convertible preferred shares upon closing of this offering.
+All of our issued and outstanding series A redeemable convertible preferred shares will automatically convert into ordinary shares at a conversion rate of one series A redeemable convertible preferred shares will automatically convert into ordinary shares at a conversion rate of one series B redeemable convertible preferred shares will automatically convert into ordinary shares at a conversion rate of one series B redeemable convertible preferred shares upon closing of this offering.